-Concept of Organizational Change Management
+Characteristics of Organizational Change

 The term change refers to any alteration which occurs in the overall work environment of an organization.

 - Organizational change takes place in all parts of the organization.
-But at its varying rates of speed and decrease of significance.
+But at varying rates of speed and decrease of significance.

-- The change may be Reactive or Proactive. when change is bought about due to the pressure of external forces.
+- The change may be Reactive or Proactive.
+When change is bought about due to the pressure of external forces.
 It is called reactive change but proactive change is inserted by the management on its own to increase organizational effectiveness.

-- Organizational Change may affect people, structure, technology and other elements of the organization.
+- Organizational change may affect people, structure, technology, and other elements of the organization.

-Nature of Organizational Change Management
+Nature of Organizational Change

-Any change in its external environment. such as changes in customer tastes and preferences, competition Economic policies of the Government and others. make it imperative for the organizer to make changes in its internal system.
+Any change in its external environment.
+Such as changes in customer tastes and preferences, competition economic policies of the government, and others.
+Make it imperative for the organizer to make changes in its internal system.

 Nature of Organization

-Organizational change management disturbs the exciting equilibrium of the Enterprise.
+Organizational change management disturbs the exciting equilibrium of the enterprise.

 In other words, the relationship of organizational members with the internal and external environment is disturbed.
 Change compares people to adjust to the requirements of the situation.